Stocking

 Stockings (also known as hose, especially in a historical context) are close-fitting, variously elastic garments covering the leg from the foot up to the knee or possibly part or all of the thigh.
 Stockings vary in color, design, and transparency.
 Today, stockings are primarily worn for fashion and aesthetics, usually in association with mid-length or short skirts.

 History

-Historically, even though the word sock is at least as ancient in origin, what men normally wore were often referred to as stockings, probably especially when referring to longer hose.
+Historically, even though the word sock is at least as ancient in origin, what men normally wore in the medieval period were referred to as hose.

 The word stock used to refer to the bottom "stump" part of the body, and by analogy the word was used to refer to the one-piece covering of the lower trunk and limbs of the 15th century—essentially tights consisting of the upper-stocks (later to be worn separately as knee breeches) and nether-stocks (later to be worn separately as stockings).
 (See Hose.)

+In 1560, the merchant Thomas Gresham tried to buy silk hose ("sylke howsse") for Elizabeth I in Antwerp, but not finding any, instead sent her measurements to Spain for 20 pairs to be made.

-Before the 1590s, stockings were made of woven cloth.
+Before the 1590s, stockings were knitted by hand or constructed from woven cloth.
+Knitted stockings were preferred because of their flexibility.
 The first knitting machines were for making stockings.
 The stockings themselves were made of cotton, linen, wool or silk.
 A polished cotton called lisle was common, as were those made in the town of Balbriggan.